Shrugs/Chicken-Waffle/README.md

 Pairs teammates together every week to hang out and get chicken and waffles, among other things.

+## Features

+- Pairs teammates together for weekly 1+1 time together where they can hang out and stuff.
+- Can also pair non-teammates, while prioritizing teammates.
+- Gravatar integration

 ## Installation

 1. acquire mongo